ITpC/LAppS/LAppS_Protocol_Specification.md

   *lapps*

     A Number specifying the version of the LAppS protocol.
-MUST be exactly "1".
+MUST be equal to 1.

   *method*